-McConnell blocks Schumer resolution to condemn Trump over actions in Lafayette Square
+McConnell, Schumer block each other's resolutions on response to George Floyd death, unrest

 PARK POLICE SAY DC PROTESTERS CLEARED BECAUSE THEY ATTACKED COPS, NOT BECAUSE OF TRUMP CHURCH VISIT: REPORT

-But the senior Justice Department official told Fox News the decision was made early Monday morning after the Treasury Department and St. John’s Church -- which are both in the area -- were vandalized the night before.
+But, the senior Justice Department official told Fox News the decision was made early Monday morning after the Treasury Department and St. John’s Church -- which are both in the area -- were vandalized the night before.

 Barr went to survey the scene on Monday afternoon, according to an official.
 But after arriving, he was upset to find out the perimeter had not been widened like it was supposed to be earlier in the day, the source said.
 Barr, who was surrounded by his security detail, toured the police line keeping the protestors at bay while demonstrators shouted at him.
 The night before, fires were started and buildings were vandalized in the area.